exoforcetron/DIY-Cardboard-Hand/README.md

 # DIY-Cardboard-Hand
-Cardboard hand
+Prosthetic hand that is made out of cardboard.

 ### **Warning this prosthetic hand may not work for everyone**
 Parent supervision required.
-Materials needed:
-*scissors